 *The flights and flight inclusive holidays we arrange are ATOL protected providing they are made available in the UK.
 For further information visit the ATOL website at www.atol.org.uk.

-If your holiday does not include flights, ABTA will financially protect your holiday by ensuring you receive a refund or, if your arrangements include return travel to the UK (other than flights), you are returned to the UK in the event that your holiday cannot be provided as a result of our insolvency.
-Please go to www.abta.com for a copy of the guide to ABTA's scheme of financial protection.
+If your holiday does not include flights, ABTOT will financially protect your holiday by ensuring you receive a refund or, if your arrangements include return travel to the UK (other than flights), you are returned to the UK in the event that your holiday cannot be provided as a result of our insolvency.
+Please go to our website www.grj-independent.com for further information relating to ABTOT's scheme of financial protection.

 If you book arrangements other than an ATOL protected flight or package holiday from us, your monies will not be financially protected.
 Please ask us for further details.

-If the contract we have with you is not performed or is improperly performed as a result of failures attributable to you or a third party unconnected with the provision of the arrangements, or as a result of failures due to unusual and extraordinary circumstances, and you suffer an injury or other material loss, we will offer you such prompt assistance as is appropriate in the circumstances.
-In particular, we will provide you with appropriate information on health services, local authorities and consular assistance, and with distance communications and finding alternative travel arrangements.
-Where you experience a delay which is not owing to any failure by us, our employees or sub-contractors, this prompt assistance is likely to extend to providing help in locating refreshments, accommodation and communications but not paying for them.
-Any airline or other transport supplier may however pay for or provide refreshments and/or appropriate accommodation and you should make a claim directly to them.
-Subject to the other terms of these conditions, we will not be liable for any costs, fees or charges you incur in the above circumstances, if you fail to obtain our prior authorisation before making your own travel arrangements.
+If, whilst you are on holiday, you find yourself in difficulty for any reason, we will offer you such prompt assistance as is appropriate in the circumstances.
+In particular, we will provide you with appropriate information on health services, local authorities and consular assistance, and assistance with long distance communications and finding alternative travel or accommodation arrangements.
+Where you require assistance which is not owing to any failure by us, our employees or sub-contractors, we will not be liable for the costs of any alternative travel or accommodation arrangements or other such assistance you require.
+Any supplier, airline or other transport supplier may however pay for or provide refreshments and/or appropriate accommodation and you should make a claim directly to them.
+Subject to the other terms of these Booking Conditions, we will not be liable for any costs, fees or charges you incur in the above circumstances, if you fail to obtain our prior authorisation before making your own travel arrangements.
 Furthermore, we reserve the right to charge you a fee for our assistance in the event that the difficulty is caused intentionally by you or a member of your party, or otherwise through your or your party's negligence.

 Great Rail Journeys Limited is a data controller for the purposes of the Data Protection Act 1998 and the General Data Protection Regulation.
 Please be assured that we have measures in place to protect the personal information you give us.
 This information will be passed on to the relevant suppliers of your travel arrangements.
 It may also be provided, either by us or by the suppliers of your travel arrangements, to third parties and public authorities such as banks and credit card companies, customs or immigration if required by them, or as required by law.
 Certain information may also be passed on to security or credit checking companies or insurance providers.
 The above applies to any sensitive information that you give to us such as details of any disabilities, medical conditions, or dietary/religious requirements but we will obviously only pass these on where necessary to do so to provide the service you have requested.
 If we cannot pass on this information as set out above, we may be unable to provide your booking or other services you have requested.
 In making your booking, you consent to this information being passed on to the relevant persons who may be outside the EU/ European Economic Area.
 If you travel outside the EU/European Economic Area, controls on data protection may not be as strong as the legal requirements in the UK.

 We would like to use your details for marketing purposes (e.g. sending you our brochures) and to pass them on to other companies within our group who may also contact you for marketing purposes.
 If you do not wish to receive any further information from us or other companies in our group please let us know this at the time you give us your details or, if you do not do so then, at any time subsequently.
 You are generally entitled to ask us (by letter or e-mail) what details of yours are being held or processed, for what purpose and to whom they may be or have been disclosed.
-We will charge a fee to respond to such a request.
-We promise to respond to your request within 40 days of receiving your written request and fee.
+We promise to respond to your request within 30 days of receiving your written request.
 In certain limited circumstances we may be entitled to refuse your request.
 To improve our service, calls may be recorded for training and quality purposes.